naver/pasero/README.md

 To specify different ids for these special tokens, they can be manually added to the dictionary at the relevant positions (in which case, Pasero won't add them again).

+With `--tokenizer hf`, this dictionary is optional since the HuggingFace tokenizer's vocab will be used by default.
+HuggingFace-style dictionary files are also allowed (i.e., json format).
+This is automatically inferred from the file's extension: `--dict dict.txt` for a fairseq-style dictionary and `--dict dict.json` for a HuggingFace-style one.

 ### Other uses of the Pasero Tokenizer

 #### Tokenization: